vishaltak/gitlab-development-kit/doc/howto/index.md

 # How to use GitLab Development Kit

-See the [top level README](../../README.md#getting-started) for GDK installation instructions.
+Before using the GDK features below, see [install instructions](../index.md).

 Main purpose of GitLab Development Kit is to make GitLab development easier.
 Please see [GitLab Contributor documentation](https://docs.gitlab.com/ee/development/README.html)